HarshadRanganathan/ireland-immigration-board/docs/irp.md

 Please check you spam folder for the email.
 If you have checked your spam folder but have not received an email from us, please wait 7 working days for us to contact you.

-If you have not heard from us by then, please contact the immigration unit (burghquayregoffice@justice.ie) responsible for processing the application form you want to submit.
+If you have not heard from us by then, please contact the immigration unit (immigrationsupport@justice.ie) responsible for processing the application form you want to submit.

 If you contact us by email, please include 'online form – issue' in the subject line of your email